MickeyYQA/you7n-blog/_posts/2020-09-29-welcome-to-not-pure-poole.md

 ## Inline HTML elements

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).

+If you want to quickly learn to use HTML tags, you can find an HTML guide for beginners on [Website Planet](https://www.websiteplanet.com/blog/html-guide-beginners/).
+(Thanks to *Jane* who wrote an e-mail to remind me of this!)

+In the **Not Pure Poole** post layout, these tags are available.

 - **To bold text**, use `<strong>`.
 - *To italicize text*, use `<em>`.